Credit: @thefarmersmuseum on Instagram

 Credit: @pumpkinblaze on Instagram

-Escape into a wonderland of over 7,000 hard-carved jack o’lanterns as Old Bethpage Village Restoration is transformed into Blaze: Long Island (until November 6).
+Escape into a wonderland of over 7,000 hard-carved jack o’lanterns as Old Bethpage Village Restoration is transformed into Blaze: Long Island (September 22- November 5).
 You’ll find yourself meandering through a trail of pumpkins passing by this living history museum’s 19th-century buildings and historic barn.
-If you don’t mind something scary, Bayville Scream Park (through November 6) is a frightful destination with a haunted mansion, asylum, fearful fun house, and a temple of terror.
-The brand new Nyctophobia will have you feeling your way around in complete darkness.
+If you don’t mind something scary, the nearby Bayville Scream Park is a frightful destination with a haunted mansion, asylum, fearful fun house, and a temple of terror.

 Stony Brook